heroiclabs/nakama-docs/docs/in-app-purchase-validation.md

 ### Setup

-To validate receipts against the Play Store, Nakama requires your app's package name, as well as a service file.
-You can setup a service account and download the service file on [Google Play Developer Console](https://play.google.com/apps/publish).
+To validate receipts against the Play Store, Nakama requires your Google Service Account `ClientEmail` and `PrivateKey`.
+The values must be set in Nakama's `iap.google.client_email` and `iap.google.private_key` configuration flags values, respectively.
+For more info, take a look at the [configuration](install-configuration.md#iap-in-app-purchase) page.

-Firstly, you'll need to setup a Service Account in the [Google API Console](https://console.developers.google.com/iam-admin/serviceaccounts/).
+To get these values, first you'll need to setup a Service Account in the [Google API Console](https://play.google.com/console/developer/).
+You can refer to the [Google Play documentation](https://developers.google.com/android-publisher/getting_started#using_a_service_account) to create it.

 ![Create Service Account][google_iap_1_create_service_account]